YasserKa/github_stargazers_prediction/README.md

 ## Getting repositories
-- Login to the dev server and update the configuration file for repository extraction>
+- Login to the dev server and update the configuration file for repository extraction.
 ```
 {
     "git_token": "my_token",